kcjengr/probe_basic/docs/source/dev_install.rst

 **10- You are Finished with Installation!**

 This should complete the installation of QtPyVCP and the probe_basic GUI, you can now run the sim to get to know it, as well open and play with the GUI design.
-If you would like to make a launcher for editing probe_basic, then follow the below instructions:
+If you would like to make a Desktop Icon to launch the editor for probe_basic,  follow the below instructions:

 right click on the desktop and select "Create Launcher"